brassy-/od-sample/README.md

-# TravelOpenTraining
+# Sample for OD Project

-TravelOpenTraining - Assemble / Foundation Prototype
+A sample project - Assemble / Foundation Prototype

 Author: MCED(mced.it)